libra/website/docs/reference/libra-cli.md

 #### Options

-The options for this command are:
+The options for the "Run a CLI client to connect to any Libra network" command are:

 * `-m | --faucet_key_file_path` - Path to the generated keypair for the faucet account.
 The faucet account can be used to mint coins.
 If not passed, a new keypair will be generated for you and placed in a temporary directory.
 To manually generate a keypair, use generate_keypair: `cargo run -p generate_keypair -- -o <output_file_path>`.
 * `-f | --faucet_server` - The host that operates a faucet service.
 If not passed, this will be derived from the host parameter.